alecazam/kram/README.md

 ```
 Texture units convert srgb to linear data on the way to the texture cache.
-The texture cache typically stores 4x4 blocks to match encoded formats.
+The texture cache typically stores 4x4 block to match encoded formats.
-Sampling is then done from that block of linear data.
+Sampling is then done from that block of linear data with higher precision.
-Ideally the cache stores >8-bit linear channels.

 Texturing hardware does not yet support premultiplied alpha.
 Kram does premul prior to mip generation.
 Srgb is then re-applied to linear premul data before encoding.
-LDR premul typically implies rgb*a <= a, but this rule can be broken in film.
-Once in premul stay there, dividing out alpha isn't performant or precise.
-Premul breaks many of the common hardware blend modes, so emulate in shader.

-Kram uses float4 to preserve precision when srgb or premul are specified.
+Kram uses half4/float4 to preserve precision when srgb or premul are specified.
-The encoders encode non-linear srgb point clouds.
+The encoders all have to encode non-linear srgb point clouds, which isn't correct.

-encode = (srgbFromPremulLinear(rgb * a), a)
-decode = bilerp(premulLinearFromSrgb(rgb), a)

 ```